uit-no-old/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 - ``cp ~/NetBeansProjects/dataverse/conf/solr/4.6.0/schema.xml solr/collection1/conf/schema.xml``
 - ``java -jar start.jar``

 Please note: If you prefer, once the proper ``schema.xml`` file is in place, you can simply double-click "start.jar" rather that running ``java -jar start.jar`` from the command line.
-Figuring out how to stop Solr after double-clicking it is an exercise for the reader.
+Figuring out how to stop Solr after double-clicking is an exercise for the reader.

 Once Solr is up and running you should be able to see a "Solr Admin" dashboard at http://localhost:8983/solr